RonanMarrinan/latin101portfolio/translation2.md

 Minerva gave a spirit to this woman and all the gods sent gifts to her.
 On account of this the name Pandora was given to her.
 Pandōra was given by Jupiter to Epimetheus in marriage.
-The daughter of them was Phyraa, the first mortal.
+The daughter of them was Pyrrha, the first mortal.